simonprickett/redis-pi-camera/pi/README.md

 redis_client = redis.from_url(os.getenv("REDIS_URL", "redis://localhost:6379"))
 ```

-The code then enters an infinite loop, in which is captures an image plus some metadata from the camera, stores it in Redis and sleeps for 10 seconds before doing it all again.
+The code then enters an infinite loop, in which is captures an image plus some metadata from the camera, stores it in Redis and sleeps for a configurable number of seconds before doing it all again.

-If the camera module has autofocus, and it is enabled... we start an autofocus cycle to make sure that the camera's focus is in the right place:
+If the camera module has autofocus and it is enabled... we start an autofocus cycle to make sure that the camera's focus is in the right place:

 ```python
 if CAMERA_AUTOFOCUS == True: